-I want to focus on article 13a (in Chapter Ⅲ, Section 1: Transparency and modalities).
+I want to focus on the draft article 13a (in Chapter Ⅲ, Section 1: Transparency and modalities) which provides:

 The particulars referred to in paragraph 1 shall be presented pursuant to Annex X in an aligned tabular format, using text and symbols, in the following three columns:

 - the first column depicts graphical forms symbolising those particulars;

 - the second column contains essential information describing those particulars;

 - the third column depicts graphical forms indicating whether a specific particular is met.